sa6mwa/prokope/README.md

 5POs and AARs are done verbally or using anchor-points on a small piece of paper?
 There is a reason the naturalistic decision-making research by Gary Klein et al is utilized and referenced in `ISRPFEA`.
+After practicing this approach with a good facilitator, the team will be able to execute and ingrain this routine quickly, i.e intuitively.
+Perhaps the main task for the sprint should be written down as a 5PO unless the team is highly effective and cohesive, but the subtask 5POs can be communicated verbally within the sub-team.
+AARs should be written down, at least the final step (*what can we do next time?*), in order to review and incorporate these actions in future iterations. `ISRPFEA` is not a bureaucratic process, on the contrary, it is a tool to facility naturalistic decision-making, delegated responsibility, *disciplined initiative*, team-cohesion, and an intuitive way of working while still providing structure.

 The *routine* is supposed to be recursive, meaning a mission can have sub-tasks and sub-sub-tasks hooked into the main task